Read about the efforts of The Nature Conservancy to protect the beautiful and endangered Black Snub-Nosed Monkey (also known as Yunnan Golden Monkey).

 Too often, we read stories about animal species that go extinct even before scientists can name or study them.
 There are, however, some stories with a happy ending, or at least whose ending doesn’t look as bad as in the past.

-The most incredible thing is that more and more of these stories come from a country that is notoriously famous for not doing much to protect our planet: China.
-At least, this is what happened for far too many years, but, as I said, many things are changing, even in China.
+The most incredible thing is that more and more of these stories come from a country notoriously famous for not doing much to protect our planet: China.
+At least, this happened for far too many years, but, as I said, many things are changing, even in China.
 I had the privilege to witness a small part of this change firsthand, and I’ll talk about it in this post.

 What is The Nature Conservancy